 - Low electricity consumption.
 From 7W to 12W, or around 100 times less than a regular AC.

 - Easy to install.
 Evapolar works on a portable battery or via a USB.
 It can be powered by a power bank, a laptop, or a power socket.

 - Nice design.
 We’ve made Evapolar air coolers to look nice in your space.

 - Silent.
 The maximum noise level is equivalent to a very quiet house.

-Do you want to get an air conditioner that will make your life cooler?
+Do you want to get an air conditioner for a camper that will make your life cooler?
 Choose your Evapolar air cooler now or visit our Help Center to get more information about our products!